 4. Deduction for tax breaks

 Families that pay their senior caregiver legally may be able to take several tax breaks to offset the costs associated with being a household employer.
-Common deductions include the medical care tax deduction, utilizing a Medical Flexible Spending Account and taking dependent care tax breaks.
+Common deductions include the medical expense deduction, utilizing a Medical Flexible Spending Account and taking dependent care tax breaks.
 Utilizing one, or several, of these tax breaks can save thousands of dollars per year.
 HomePay has more information on these senior care tax breaks, but it’s important to consult a personal income tax expert to get a good idea of exactly how much your family can save.

 5. Factor in insurance benefits